anonymous5629/anonymous5629/README.md

 - 👋 Hi, I’m @anonymous5629
-- 👀 I’m interested in ...Hacking And Programmingh
+- 👀 I’m interested in ...Hacking And Programming
 - 🌱 I’m currently learning ...
-Python Code
+Python Code/ Hacking
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...